-The Medical Research Fellowship Program is 6 months and serves as an enhancement to the foreign medical graduate who is planning to apply to residency training programs in the United States.
-Its goals are to expose the fellow to the American medical system and practice, provide the fellow with the research skills and activities that may lead to publication(s) in peer-reviewed journals or abstracts, offer one-on-one mentorship and career guidance, and promote his/her personal and leadership skills through the workshops aimed at meeting the unique needs of foreign medical graduates.
+The Medical Research Fellowship Program is 12 months and serves as an enhancement to the foreign medical graduate who is planning to apply to residency training programs in the United States.
+Its goals are to expose the research fellow to the US medical system and practice, provide him/her with the research skills and activities that may lead to publication(s) in peer-reviewed journals or abstracts, offer one-on-one mentorship and career guidance, and promote his/her personal and leadership skills through the workshops aimed at meeting the unique needs of foreign medical graduates.

 - Complete and submit Medical Research Fellowship Application

 - Submit one PDF containing all required documents in order as specified in the Application Checklist to the Office of International Medicine Programs (email@example.com)